tapjs/tapjs/README.md

+# node-tap

+A TAP test framework utility library for Node.js.

 This is a mix-and-match set of utilities that you can use to write test harnesses and frameworks that communicate with one another using the Test Anything Protocol.

+It is also a test runner for consuming TAP-generating test scripts, and a framework for writing such scripts.

 If you don't yet know what TAP is, [you better ask somebody](http://testanything.org/).